The 6 Most Important Steps to Solving High Car Premiums

 Liability coverage

 Liability coverage pays if you are the one at fault for an accident.
-It’s required in most states and there’s a minimum amount for it.
-The minimum required limit in Denver, CO is 25,000 dollars per person for bodily injury.
+It’s required in most states, and there’s a minimum amount for it.
+The minimum required limit in Denver, CO, is 25,000 dollars per person for bodily injury.
 You also need 50,000 dollars of liability per accident for bodily injury.
-Lastly, you need a minimum of 15,000 dollars per accident for property damage.
+Lastly, you need at least 15,000 dollars per accident for property damage.

 Here’s a real-life example for you to understand better.
 For instance, you hit the rear end of another car.
-When the other driver went down, you found out that they had some wounds and bruises due to the crash.
+When the other driver went down, you discovered they had wounds and bruises due to the crash.
 The rear of the car is also damaged.
 Liability coverage will kick in here.
 It will reimburse the other party’s fees.
 Take note that your expenses will not get paid for by liability insurance.

 Collision and comprehensive insurance